cs-fullstack-2019-spring/django-intro2-routes-cw-tdude0175/README.md

+### POINTS: 2
+### KEY: Well done and great comments!
+But in general, avoid space in names for routes and everywhere else when it comes to coding.
+Use underscores (_) where you want spacing.

 # Intro to Django routes 2 graded classwork

 Endpoints are the most important concept when it comes to backend web services.
 Based on the URL you route the request to the proper piece of code to service the request and return a response.